 Most email or social media accounts are hacked due to one of these common vulnerabilities:

 - You did not secure your account with a strong, unique password and a ‘dictionary’ or ‘brute force’ attack allowed the hackers quick access;

 - Your computer or another device you used to access your emails was infected with malware or a virus or;

-How to prevent your email account from being hacked
+How to prevent email hacking

 - Use two factor authentication: 2 factor or 2FA sounds complex but boosts your security by requiring something you know and something you have.
 A good way of understanding ‘two factor’ is your EFTPOS card – you have the plastic card and must know the correct PIN to use it to pay for things.
 Two factor for email security normally involves linking your email account with a mobile phone number that will receive numeric codes via text message when you try to login or use a new device.

 - Create an alternative or ‘recovery’ email address: And make sure this email account is secured with a different strong password to avoid ‘daisy chaining’ or a hacker trying to get access to all your online accounts.

 - Only login over a secured connection: Pick an email provider that uses an https:// web address when logging in.
 Look for a padlock icon in your browser or consider using a browser plugin or extension such as HTTPS Everywhere.

-Any information that you use to authenticate your account recovery or login should not be published online
+- Don’t publish the information you use for your secret or account reminder questions: Any information that you use to authenticate your account recovery or login should not be published online